Designing a logo that is clear, effective and memorable takes time and research to get it just right.

 From there we will work together to develop the perfect design for you.
 Hopefully one of the initial concepts will hit the mark (if not we will send another sheet of concepts) and often it is elements of several ideas that seem to work.
 So from there we will develop and refine the elements that work well, working with your feedback and offering our advice until we have a final logo design that we both love.

 Step four: file delivery

-One you have approved the final logo design, I will deliver your logo design to you in a package of several high quality, professional digital files, for both professional printing and use on the web, along with a simple guide to using your logo effectively and the colours used.
+One you have approved the final logo design, we will deliver your logo design to you in a package of several high quality, professional digital files, for both professional printing and use on the web, along with a simple guide to using your logo effectively and the colours used.

 If you are interested in having a logo designed or would like to know more about our logo design process, please get in touch.
 To see a selection of our previous work, head on over to our logo portfolio page and have a look around.